-This Student Outcome is primarily achieved through CEE 158 (professional development), CHE 175A and CHE 175B (senior design) although this is in part covered by many other core CHE courses.
-Performance in this outcome is measured through CHE 100 (thermodynamics), CHE 114 (fluid mechanics), CHE 120 (mass transfer), CHE 110B (chemical process analysis), CEE 135 (chemistry of materials, Chemical Engineering (req)/Nanotechnology), and CHE 105 (introduction to nanoscale science and engineering, Chemical Engineering (req)/Nanotechnology).
-See design section 5-6 for more details about 175 series course.
-In CEE

-158, we disuses the impact of engineering solutions in a global economy through a number of modules including, critical evaluation of current and emerging energy resources and discussion on the effect of outsourced manufacturing on US and global economies.
+This outcome is primarily achieved through CEE 158 (professional development), ENVE 175A and ENVE 175B (senior design) although this is in part covered by many other core ENVE courses.
+Additionally, this is met in ENVE 171 and ENVE 133, which discusses global environmental issues and solutions such as global climate change.
+Performance in this outcome is measured through CHE 100 (thermodynamics), CHE 114 (fluid mechanics), CHE 120 (mass transfer), ENVE 135 (fate and transport of chemicals in the environment), and ENVE 142 (water quality engineering).
+In CEE 158, we disuses the impact of engineering solutions in a global economy through a number of modules including, critical evaluation of current and emerging energy resources and discussion on the effect of outsourced manufacturing on US and global economies.

-Student Outcome 14: A recognition of the need for, and an ability to engage in life-long learning
+Outcome 14: A recognition of the need for, and an ability to engage in life-long learning

-Student Outcome 14 is generally covered throughout the engineering curricula (ENGR, ENVE, CHE, and CEE).
-Examples include review of journal articles (160, senior lab series; CHE 122, chemical reaction engineering, CHE 105, introduction to nanoscale science and engineering, CHE 117, separation processes) and incorporation of state-of-the-art methods based on faculty research/conference experience.
-The need to remain up-to-date within the engineering field is stressed in CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), and CHE 175A and CHE 175B (senior design courses).
+Outcome 14 is generally covered throughout the engineering curricula (ENGR, ENVE, CHE, and CEE).
+Examples include review of journal articles (160 senior lab series) and incorporation of state-of-the-art methods based on faculty research/conference experience.
+The need to remain up-to-date within the engineering field is stressed in CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), and the senior design course.
 The subject of professional licensure is also stressed within CEE 10 and CEE 158.
 In CEE 158, students are introduced to all materials covered in the FE exam and required to take practice exams and identified individual weakness in the materials.
 In addition guest speakers and interviews performed by both the instructor and students provide first hand advice from engineering professionals on the importance of life-long education for career success.
-Throughout the CHE 175A and 175B course of working on their design projects, students experience the need to continually learn and research new concepts pertaining to their unique team projects; from researching regulations on chemicals, safety codes, permitting, and contacting vendors for quotes to evaluating an appropriate and cost effective location for building their plant, students realize that this process of life-long learning is necessary.
-In CHE 117 (separation processes), the students are provided with reprints of recent journal publications on current research in separation, making them understand the importance of life-long learning even for a wellestablished subject.
-Topics include new development of energy-saving distillation processes and critical analysis of different separation methods for microalgal biodiesel production.
-These help the students to get into the habit of reading, understanding, evaluating and simplifying research publications, a critical set of skills in highly dynamic industries.
-Achievement of outcome 14 is evaluated in CEE 130 (advanced thermodynamics), CHE 120 (mass transfer), CHE 175A (senior design), CHE 175B (senior design), CHE 160A (senior lab class), and CHE 160B (senior lab class).
+Throughout the ENVE 175A and 175B course of working on their design projects, students experience the need to continually learn and research new concepts pertaining to their unique team projects; from researching regulations on chemicals, safety codes, permitting, and contacting vendors for quotes to evaluating an appropriate and cost effective location for building their plant, students realize that this process of life-long learning is necessary.
+Achievement of outcome 14 is evaluated in CEE 130 (advanced thermodynamics), CHE 120 (mass transfer), ENVE 175A (senior design), ENVE 175B (senior design), ENVE 160A (senior lab class), ENVE 160B (senior lab class), ENVE 142 (water quality engineering) and ENVE 171 (fundamentals of environmental engineering).

-Student Outcome 15: A knowledge of contemporary issues
+Outcome 15: A knowledge of contemporary issues